Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 Employees with good organizational skills can juggle multiple responsibilities simultaneously, stay focused on deadlines, and handle complex projects efficiently.

 Organizational skills are considered to be soft skills.
 These are non-technical abilities that help an individual work well with others, such as communication, teamwork, and leadership.
+Hard skills include things like analytical skills.
+They also include video editing, computer programming, or speaking a foreign language.

 So If you’re thinking about making a career change, be sure to stress your organizational and other soft skills to potential employers.